builde7b0b/Tic-Tac-Toe/challenges.md

 - [] Todo #10: Make your site fully responsive so that it is playable from a mobile phone
 @media - CSS

+- [] Todo #11: Figure out how to make the grid smaller when we decrease the screen size just like with the stats box.